 - Welcome Message

-The Raman Awards were established in ICORS 2014, Jena, in order to honor leading scientists for their outstanding achievements in the field and we will continue these awards in ICORS 2018.
-The steering program and organization committees of the ICORS 2018 will be responsible for and electing the awardees.
+The Raman Awards were established in 2014 (ICORS 2014, Jena, Germany), in order to honor leading scientists for their outstanding achievements in the field.
+In ICORS 2018, we will continue this program.

-It aims to honor the creative output of a scientist who constantly worked for the further development of the Raman Spectroscopy and its applications.
+The award aims to honor the spectroscopists for their lifetime achievement in the Raman Spectroscopy and its applications.

 |Awards||ICORS 2014 Awardees||ICORS 2016 Awardees|